 Then go for dinner at Nubian Dreams, the restaurant close to the public ferry.
 Besides Baba Dool, the expensive Mövenpick and a rather scruffy looking place to eat, it is one of the few options on the island.
 And it was by far our favourite.
 Nubian Dreams offers great views of the Nile.
 Unfortunately not on the sunset side, but with a view of Aswan.
 If you get here on time, you can get a spot at one of the two tables on the edge overlooking the water.
 They mainly serve tagines for 110 to 125 Egyptian pounds.
 You will always a vegetarian tagine, bread with dip and some house salad with your meal, so that makes quite a big dinner.

-Must-do from Elephantine Island: a desert walk on the west bank
+#5 A desert walk on the west bank

 After a visit to the monastery (40 pounds) you take an amazing 45-minute walk through the desert sand.
 Walk towards the Tombs of the Nobles.
 There you can visit beautiful ancient tombs with colourful paintings and hieroglyphics.
 Excavations are also still being made!
 We even saw a team remove a skeleton from a tomb.
 After visiting the tombs, you can take the public ferry to the east bank of the Nile, where Aswan is located.
 Walk back there along the quay to take the public ferry back to Elephantine Island.